wp-plugins/lastfm-records/readme.txt

 === Last.Fm Records ===
-Contributors: hondjevandirkie
+Contributors: jeroensmeets
 Donate link: http://amzn.com/w/2XZPC0CD6SILM
 Tags: lastfm, last.fm, cd, cover, cd cover, plugin, widget, music, image, images, sidebar Requires at least: 3.0
-Tested up to: 3.0.3
+Tested up to: 3.1
-Stable tag: 1.6
+Stable tag: 1.6.2

 This plugin shows cd covers for cds your listened to, according to last.fm.
-It can show covers in a page or post, and you can add it as a widget to you sidebar.
+It can show covers in a page or post, and you can add it as a widget.

 == Description ==